akveo/ngx-admin/README.md

 # Admin panel framework based on Angular 2, Bootstrap 4 and Webpack

 Admin template made with :heart:  by [Akveo team](http://akveo.com/).
-Follow us on [Twitter](https://twitter.com/akveo_inc) to get latest news about this template first!
+Follow us on [Twitter](https://twitter.com/akveo_inc) to get the latest news about this template first!

 ### Demo